 Manage emotional assumptions.
 If someone close to you seems angry, don’t make up stories about it, or imagine reasons for it, ask them what happened.
 If you think they are angry at you, much better to find out and either repair or feel relief than to guess wrong and escalate the situation.

 Watch for manipulation.
 We learn at an early age how to manipulate people around us to get what we want.
 As adults, we may find ourselves in a relationship with someone for whom a disapproving glance is all that is needed to make them do what we want.
 That kind of control is a form of manipulation and not helpful for the growth and health of a relationship.

 We are fearfully and wonderfully made, astonishingly complex, and unique individuals.
 Learning more about our own ways of relating is a good beginning toward bringing a better version of ourselves into the relationship.

-Undoing codependency in our own lives begins with awareness, which can lead to an understanding of our emotional past and changes behaviors that lead to a more individuated life, where we can learn to spend more time on our own side of the street.
+Undoing codependency in our own lives begins with awareness, which can lead to an understanding of our emotional past and bring changes that lead to a more individuated life, where we can learn to stay on our own side of the street.